rkulaszewicz/2018/README.md

 > you expect you’ll be asked and then reflecting on how you might answer [...]<br>
 > – Terry Gross

-Gotowy do wypełnienia Message Box](https://github.com/seminarium/2018/blob/master/images/intro_into_story.pdf), który **helps to organize your thoughts beforehand by thinking about the things**.
+Gotowy do wypełnienia [Message Box](https://github.com/seminarium/2018/blob/master/images/intro_into_story.pdf), który **helps to organize your thoughts beforehand by thinking about the things**.
 Message Box opisano [tutaj](https://www.compassscicomm.org/what-is-the-message-box).

 Oryginał pracy należy umieścić w repozytorium prywatnym na GitHub.